dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3379: Potential challenges must be considered alongside benefits.
+### T3379: The benefits of this principle outweigh challenges.

 |Support|
 |---|